walmartlabs/static/docs/includes/docs.md

     npm install -g static
     static create test

 This bootstraps a static project inside of a folder named "test".
-Static can write the generated site to a path of your choosing using the *publish* command or serve it out on a given port using the *start* command, triggering your browser to reload when needed.

-    static publish ./test ./test-generated
+You can then use the *static* command to watch this source folder and publish the generated site to an arbitrary number of target folders.
+Specify a port number to start an express server which will trigger automatic page reloads when files inside the source directory change.

-    static start ./test 8000
+    static ./test ./test-generated 8000

 This page is generated with Static, [view the source here](https://github.com/walmartlabs/static/tree/docs).